Open-DDR/test-purpose/systemc/src/README_enhanced.md

 ## License

-This enhanced SystemC model is provided under the same license terms as the original Whitney LPDDR5 model.
+This enhanced SystemC model is provided under the same license terms as the original OpenDDR DDR model.
 Please refer to the license file for detailed terms and conditions.

 ## Changelog